 Finally, the present value of the expected future benefit payment stream is based on actuarial assumptions, chiefly the discount rate mentioned above.
 Other assumptions are also used, such as expected retirement age and life expectancy.
 Changes in the actuarial assumptions can increase or decrease the pension values.
 The discount rate is updated every year based on the interest rate environment at December 31.
 A decrease in the discount rate (i.e. less discounting) increases the present values and vice versa.
-There was a decrease in the discount rate assumption from December 31, 2022 to December 31, 2023, which increased the pension values.
+There was an increase in the discount rate assumption from December 31, 2023 to December 31, 2024, which decreased the pension values.